 Plugs are available in a variety of shapes and sizes to fit individual ear canals and can be custom-made.
 For people who have trouble keeping them in their ears, the plugs can be fitted to a headband.
 Earmuffs fit over the entire outer ear to form an air seal so the entire circumference of the ear canal is blocked, and they are held in place by an adjustable band.
-Earmuffs will not seal around eyeglasses or long hair, and the adjustable headband tension must be sufficient to hold earmuffs firmly in place.
+Earmuffs for Noise and Hearing Protection will not seal around eyeglasses or long hair, and the adjustable headband tension must be sufficient to hold earmuffs firmly in place.
 Earplugs and earmuffs can be found at most pharmacies.

 enhance speech understanding in very noisy places

 Just as sunglasses help vision in very bright light, so hearing protectors enhance speech understanding in very noisy places.
 Even in a quiet setting, a normal-hearing person wearing hearing protectors should be able to understand a regular conversation.
 Hearing protectors do slightly reduce the ability of those with damaged hearing or poor comprehension of language to understand normal conversation.
 However, it is essential that persons with impaired hearing wear earplugs or muffs to prevent further inner ear damage in very noisy places.